gmp26/sources/resources/PI7_RT15/index.md

 ![Dot transpositions](diagram2.png)

 The picture will look the same, so this is a symmetry, for which we will write $a$.
 Interchanging dots 1 and 3 and dots 2 and 4 is also a symmetry, for which we will write $b$.
 The remaining possibility is to interchange 1 and 4 and 2 and 3, which we will denote by $c$.
-Writing down the table, again using the letter e for doing nothing, we see that these symmetries combine in exactly the same way as the symmetries of a rectangle!
+Writing down the table, again using the letter $e$ for doing nothing, we see that these symmetries combine in exactly the same way as the symmetries of a rectangle!

 ![Table 5 again!](table 5.png)